 Humberside Police will always protect the emergency 999 line and therefore at times of high emergency demand they utilise the staff from the 101 non-emergency line to answer 999 calls.
 If your call is not an emergency you should not use the 999 line and you can also access Humberside Police's website www.humberside.police.uk and report non-emergencies online and access a wealth of information which may be useful to you.

 101 - The vast majority of calls Humberside Police receive are not emergencies needing an immediate police response, and these are handled by the 101 number.
-In recent times the 101 number has come in for a good deal of criticism with some callers experiencing unacceptable delays in getting their calls answered.
-To address these problems Humberside Police has undergone a major review of their call centre, known as the Command Hub, and have been recruiting and training more staff to answer calls.
+In recent times the 101 number came in for a good deal of criticism with some callers experiencing unacceptable delays in getting their calls answered.
+To address these problems Humberside Police underwent a major review of their call centre, known as the Force Control Room (FCR), and have recruited and trained more staff to answer calls.
 The Commissioner Keith Hunter holds regular governance meetings with the Chief Constable and is assured that performance has improved considerably from where it was in recent years.
 Performance has improved to such an extent that other police forces have visited Humberside Police to see how their example could benefit their own Force, and Humberside's FCR is now recognised as one of the best in the country.
 Keith Hunter will continue to monitor this situation with the Force to ensure performance continues to improve.